 Andrew Stith, MD

-Dr. Stith completed his residency in orthopaedic surgery at Grand Rapids Medical Education Partners in Detroit, Michigan.
-He completed his fellowship at the Coughlin Foot and Ankle Clinic.
+Dr. Stith completed his residency in orthopaedic surgery at Grand Rapids Medical Education Partners/Michigan State University in Grand Rapids, Michigan.
+He completed his Foot and Ankle fellowship at the Coughlin Foot and Ankle Clinic in Boise, Idaho.
 Fellowship programs provide orthopaedic surgeons with an additional year of focused patient care and training in their specialty, following the completion of their residency.

 The doctors treat all types of foot and ankle problems, ranging from sprains and athletic injuries to complications from diabetes that affect the foot and ankle, as well as major ankle reconstruction and ankle replacement surgery.

-His outside interests include spending time on his family’s Wyoming cattle ranch and competing in bareback bronc riding.
-He also previously worked as a wildland firefighter.
+His outside interests include spending time with his wife, enjoying the outdoors and traveling internationally with her.
+His other hobbies include running marathons, cross-country skiing, leathercraft, woodworking, fly-fishing, and working on his family’s cattle ranch in Wyoming.
+He previously worked as a wildland firefighter and competed in bareback bronc riding for the University of Wyoming.
 Work that involves solving problems and using his hands is what influenced his decision to become a surgeon.